bittricky/rpgs/README.md

 ### Beyond Literature

-This genre of storytelling has transcended literary boundaries and flourished across multiple other media formats, particularly in South Korean manhwa, webtoons, and their recent anime adaptations being produced by well established streaming media platforms such as [Crunchyroll](https://en.wikipedia.org/wiki/Crunchyroll), [Netflix](https://en.wikipedia.org/wiki/Netflix), and [Amazon Prime Video](https://en.wikipedia.org/wiki/Amazon_Prime_Video).
+This genre of storytelling has transcended literary boundaries and flourished across multiple other media formats, particularly in South Korean manhwa, webtoons, and their recent anime adaptations being produced by well established streaming media platforms such as [Crunchyroll](https://en.wikipedia.org/wiki/Crunchyroll), [Netflix](https://en.wikipedia.org/wiki/Netflix), and even [Amazon Prime Video](https://en.wikipedia.org/wiki/Amazon_Prime_Video).
 The expansion represents a significant shift in how gaming-inspired narratives are consumed and are being adapted across different cultural contexts to bring a vibrant and immersive experience to audiences around the world.

 ### The South Korean Wave in Animation

 As of 2025, the surge in South Korean-originated content has been particularly notable in recent years.
 The outsourcing of animation production to South Korea has played a significant role in this success, as studios there have developed a reputation for producing high-quality, visually striking work.
 South Korean animators bring a unique blend of technical skill and artistic innovation, which has elevated the quality and distinctiveness of manhwa-based anime adaptations.

 A prime example is *[Solo Leveling](https://en.wikipedia.org/wiki/Solo_Leveling)*, which premiered as an anime in January 2024 and became a landmark success.
-Its polished animation, dynamic action sequences, and faithful art style resonated with global audiences, opening doors for numerous other adaptations from the vast library of South Korean stories.
+Its polished animation, dynamic action sequences, and faithful art style resonated deeply with global audiences, opening doors for numerous other adaptations from the vast comic library of South Korean stories as we can see with works like [Omniscient Reader's Viewpoint](https://en.wikipedia.org/wiki/Omniscient_Reader's_Viewpoint) and [Eleceed](https://en.wikipedia.org/wiki/Eleceed).

 Earlier pioneers like *[Tower of God](https://en.wikipedia.org/wiki/Tower_of_God_(anime))*, which received its anime adaptation in 2020, demonstrated the viability of manhwa-to-anime adaptations competing with established animated series worldwide.
 The show’s unique art direction and fluid animation helped establish South Korean content as a competitive force in the global animation market.

-Overall, the delegation of artistic work to South Korea and in-house development of animation to South Korea has not only reduced production costs but also resulted in a distinctive, vibrant, and a high-quality unique art style that continues to attract international fans and elevate the global profile of manhwa adaptations and their stories outside just the genre of LitRPG.
+Overall, the delegation of artistic work and in-house development of animation to South Korea, over the course of time, has not only reduced production costs but also resulted in the development of a distinctive, vibrant, and a high-quality unique art style that continues to attract international fans and elevate the global profile of manhwa adaptations and their stories outside just the genre of LitRPG.

 ### Industry Growth and Statistics

 The momentum behind manhwa and webtoon adaptations has reached unprecedented levels.
 The digital comics and webtoon industry is undergoing rapid expansion worldwide, reshaping how visual storytelling is created, consumed, and monetized.
 Originating in South Korea, webtoons have evolved from a **regional phenomenon into a global entertainment powerhouse**, driven by **advances in mobile technology, shifting consumer habits, and the rise of digital media platforms**.

 **The industry’s revenue exceeded $8 billion USD in 2023**, fueled by subscription models, advertising, microtransactions, and content licensing.
 [Forecasts predict a compound annual growth rate (CAGR) near 35% through 2030](https://www.mordorintelligence.com/industry-reports/webtoons-market), with the market valuation expected to surpass $60 billion.
-This explosive growth is powered by increasing smartphone penetration, improved internet infrastructure, and expanding middle-class populations in Asia, North America, Europe, and emerging markets.
+This explosive growth is powered by increasing smartphone penetration, improved internet infrastructure, and expanding middle-class populations in Asia, Parts of North America, Europe, and emerging markets.

 ### Cultural Parallels: South Korean and Japanese Movements

 This surge in South Korean-originated content mirrors [Japan's isekai literary movement](https://en.wikipedia.org/wiki/Isekai) that has become widely popular for decades, with both genres often overlapping with LitRPG elements and sharing similar themes of character progression and world-building.
-Given both their cultural histories, the cross-pollination between these two movements has created a rich ecosystem of content that spans across comics, graphic novels, manhwa, manhua, webtoons, webnovels, and manga.
+Given both of their cultural histories, the cross-pollination between these two movements has created a rich ecosystem of content that spans across various comics, graphic novels, manhwa, manhua, webtoons, webnovels, and manga.
 With some of their art styles and storytelling techniques influencing productions like [Pantheon](https://en.wikipedia.org/wiki/Pantheon_(TV_series)).

 ### Media Format Diversity